 Brighton College is an educational institution that not only recognizes the challenges that immigrants face when they move to a new country like Canada, we go out of our way to ensure they have the support that’s need in their unique situation.
 For experienced engineer like Bo Wang this is a game changer.

 “Brighton College’s program was perfect for me,” says Bo Wang.
 “During my training at Brighton College, I learned a lot about BC building codes and new drafting skills.
-My teacher Edward found me a great work experience term at IRC Building Science Group and after graduation, they offered me to be a part of their team!
+My teacher, Edward, found me a great work experience [practicum] at IRC Building Science Group and after graduation, they offered me to be a part of their team!
 I work as an AutoCAD technician and I am very happy with my job.”

 Another immigrant, Joyce Shu was faced with the same problem when she found Brighton College.